>> write // blaaaags and reflections // biographical timeline

 April: While filling in as an interim accompanist at Saint John Vianney Catholic Church in Walnut Creek, CA, Chris experiences a particularly poignant and prayerful Easter Triduum celebration punctuated by the death of his Great Uncle Bob Peters.

 June: Travel: Chris and Pia celebrate five years of wedded bliss reliving our initial encounter by sailing on the Explorer of the Seas on a 12 night jaunt beginning in London, through Galicia, Spain, portions of Portugal including the island of Madeira, Agadir and Taroudant in Morocco, and three Canary Islands.
-Our experience was punctuated by a particularly poignant and prayerful experience at mass in London's Westminster Cathedral where we were treated to the sung prayer of the famous Westminster Cathedral Choir.
+Our experience was punctuated by a particularly poignant and prayerful experience at mass in London's Westminster Cathedral where he and Pia were treated to the sung prayer of the famous Westminster Cathedral Choir.

 September: After a year of working with De La Salle High School, Chris successfully completes the Knowledge and Skills Based Pay process by presenting his portfolio to a group of his peers.
 He is grateful for the opportunity to serve this particular community at this time in his career.

 November: Chris participates in the debut performance of composer Nilo Alcala's work entitled Mangá Pakalagián featuring Subla Neokulitang and the Los Angeles Master Chorale under the direction of conductor and artistic director Grant Gershon.
 An incredible and exhilarating experience to sing in a space designed by architect Frank Gehry.
 The audience response to the work, which was inspired by traditional Maguindanaoan music, was breath taking.

 December: Chris completes a total of 101 gigs for the year, mostly on piano.

 January: '... ground control to major tom, commencing countdown engines on, check ignition, and may God's love be with you. thank you, #DavidBowie'